Do Concentrates Get You Higher Than Flower?

-Unfortunately, this federally sanctioned cannabis typically has THC levels that are far lower than what is sold in recreational or medical dispensaries, and thus doesn’t provide much insight into the effects of real-life cannabis consumption or the types of products that people purchase at dispensaries.
+Unfortunately, this federally sanctioned cannabis typically has THC levels that are far lower than what is sold in recreational dispensaries or medical marijuana clinics, and thus doesn’t provide much insight into the effects of real-life cannabis consumption or the types of products that people purchase at dispensaries.

 As Bidwell explains, “We cannot bring legal market cannabis into a university lab, but we can bring the mobile lab to the people.”

 The CU Change Lab created a mobile laboratory of “cannavans,” or vans equipped with laboratory equipment.
 Study subjects purchase their own cannabis, consume it in the comfort of their home, and then walk out to the van where the researchers can conduct tests.

 Participants were recruited through fliers posted in a local cannabis dispensary and social media posts targeting people who consumed high potency flower or concentrates.
 All participants were between the ages of 21-70, used cannabis at least four times per month, reported prior use of cannabis flower with a potency of 24% or prior use of cannabis concentrate with a potency of 90% and did not experience any adverse effects, and were not currently on any medications.

 The researchers randomly assigned 121 participants to consume 16% THC flower, 24% THC flower, 70% THC concentrate, or 90% THC concentrate.
 However, the participants were required to purchase the assigned flower or concentrate at a dispensary with their own money.